 A. The case method, also often referred to as the Socratic Method, is a method of learning first implemented in the 20th Century by Harvard and Columbia law schools.
 The case method requires students examine ("brief") and discuss actual court decisions.
 In recent years, a growing number of legal educators have expressed dissatisfaction with this model.
+In 2007, the Carnegie Commission on Higher Education released a report, which recommended sweeping changes in how law was taught.
+These recommendations included de-emphasizing the case method of instruction.

-O. How are grades and final examinations handled?
+Q. How are grades and final examinations handled?